Sinonasal Cancer

 Key Findings

-Elevated risks were found among groups commonly exposed to wood dust, shown below.
-Formaldehyde exposure is also possible among these workers, from resins used in wood products such as fibreboard, or during pulp and paper processing.
+Elevated risks were found among several groups with exposure to wood dust.
+In addition to wood dust, workers in these occupations may have exposure to other carcinogens including formaldehyde from resins used in wood products such as fibreboard, or during pulp and paper processing [3].

 -